How To Get A Mobility Scooter

 19 Mar 2018

 A mobility scooter is a great way to maintain your independence while also reducing strain on your back, hips, knees and other joints.
-With online stores popping up everywhere and showrooms offering dozens of models, many people wonder: is getting a mobility scooter as easy as buying a pint of milk?
-It’s a bit more expensive, for sure, but it’s not that complicated.
-Below you’ll find answers to a few commonly asked questions.
+With online stores popping up everywhere and showrooms offering dozens of models, many people wonder: is getting a mobility vehicle as easy as buying a pint of milk?
+It’s a bit more expensive, for sure, but it’s not that difficult.
+So, if you were wondering how to get a mobility scooter, below you’ll find answers to some frequently asked questions.

 The NHS provides a wide range of mobility equipment, including wheelchairs, powered wheelchairs and mobility scooters.
-If you think you need one, speak to your GP, consultant or physiotherapist who can refer you for assessment.
-It’s worth researching the options available ahead of time so you know what will work or not work for you and your lifestyle (e.g. if you need to be able to use public transport or have narrow doorways that will limit your choice of equipment).
+If you think you need one, speak to your GP, consultant or physio who can refer you for review.
+It’s worth researching the options available ahead of time so you know what will or won’t work for you and your lifestyle (e.g. if you need to be able to use public transport or have narrow doorways that will limit your choice of equipment).

-If you need a mobility scooter but can’t afford one, there are a number of options to consider.
+If you need a mobility vehicle but can’t afford one, there are a number of options to consider.

-- VAT relief – eligible individuals don’t need to pay VAT on mobility equipment, saving 20%
+- VAT relief – eligible people don’t need to pay VAT on mobility equipment, saving 20%.

 - Motability – this scheme helps eligible benefit recipients to access mobility equipment, including scooters, cars and wheelchairs.